Best Free Wedding Seating Chart Tools in 2026

 Is there a completely free wedding seating chart tool?

 Yes.
-Seatbee is free for up to 100 guests with full drag-and-drop seating, CSV guest import, and printable layouts.
-Canva is also free but is a general design tool — you build the layout manually without guest management features.
+Seatbee is free for up to 50 guests with full drag-and-drop seating, CSV guest import, and printable layouts.
+Canva is also free but is a general design tool, you build the layout manually without guest management features.

 What is the best seating chart tool for a large wedding (150+ guests)?

-For larger weddings, Seatbee's Event Pass tier handles up to 250 guests with AI placement suggestions.
-AllSeated is another option but is designed for venue professionals and has a steeper learning curve.
-For 150+ guests, you'll want a tool with CSV import and table management — not a design tool like Canva.
+For larger weddings, Seatbee Pro ($9.99/mo) handles up to 1,000 guests with AI placement suggestions and AI floor plan analysis.
+Prismm (which acquired AllSeated) is another option but is designed for venue professionals and is enterprise-priced.
+For 150+ guests, you'll want a tool with CSV import and table management, not a design tool like Canva.

 Can I use Canva for a wedding seating chart?